danielbereza50/Career_Projects/README.md

        Modularization: Modularization involves breaking down a program into smaller, manageable modules or functions.
 This promotes code reusability, maintainability, and readability.

+	now it's a matter of just changing the syntax and language-specific features

 	basic question structure: